-In this blog, we are going to share our top tips for finding the best finance individuals who possess an attractive balance in their skillset and the ability to help grow your company at the same time.
+In this blog, we are going to share our top tips for hiring the ideal finance manager who possess an attractive balance in their skillset and the ability to help grow your company at the same time.

 Strategic and analytical skills are essential

 It should go without saying that strong strategic and analytical skills are key when it comes to hiring a finance manager or any finance professional for that matter.
 They are probably among the most important hard skills that come with financial training and acumen.
 The ideal candidate is an individual that is comfortable working with highly complex reports, data and calculations and is savvy when it comes to solving differences and discrepancies.

 A financial management role also demands a candidate that is truly passionate about accuracy and ensuring that reports are crystal-clear, legible and that information is presented in a way which is interesting and informative to readers and colleagues alike.
 It’s essential to bear in mind that a finance manager will often be your right hand as startup founder, and you need to select a candidate that is highly trustworthy and who can vouch for you and your figures in potentially challenging meetings with investors.

 When it comes to dealing with investors and presenting reports in a way that benefits the business, strategic abilities are often a marker of an outstanding candidate.

 Pragmatic and process-oriented